 The History of Homeopathy

 Samuel Hahnemann was a German physician.
 He was disenchanted by allopathic medicine when it seemed to cause just as many problems as it was designed to cure.
 With the Law of Similars, Hahnemann theorized that if a large amount of a substance inflicts certain symptoms in a healthy person, incredibly minute amounts of the same substance might be able to treat those symptoms in someone who is ill.
 He tested his theory first with malaria.
 A strong dose of quinine caused similar symptoms to malaria, yet a very small amount was used to treat malaria.
 This revelation caused him to test the theory with different herbs, minerals and substances that in large doses cause disease and malady in healthy people.
 It wasn’t long before he learned that by decreasing the doses to infinitesimal doses, he was still able to achieve healing in his test subjects.
 In fact, his studies demonstrated to him that more healing was achieved by using more diluted substances.
 Minuscule doses were prepared by diluting the active ingredient and shaking it up vigorously.
 Then, he’d take a drop of the preparation and add it to a new container and dilute it even further.
-Some homeopathic remedies are so diluted that no molecules of the original substance remain.
+Some homeopathic remedies are so diluted that almost no molecules of the original substance remain.
 Even with sophisticated technology, with many remedies, chemists would see homeopathy as little more than a sugar pill.
 And for a long time, they did.
 Until homeopathy became a multibillion dollar industry, that is.

 Homeopathy in Politics and Big Business

-The homeopathic belief is that the substance has left its imprint or a spirit-like essence that stimulates the body to heal itself.
+The homeopathic belief is that the substance has left its imprint that stimulates the body to heal itself.
 The government belief is that it’s a booming industry, and whereas they previously thought of a homeopathic remedy as likened to a placebo effect, they want in.
 Because homeopathy wasn’t included in the act signed by President Clinton that exempted herbal dietary supplements from FDA regulation, homeopathic remedies are now being very heavily watched by the FDA.
 It was previously and still currently monitored by the HPUS.
 Homeopathic remedy manufacturers still of course use their own stringent monitoring system, it’s just that now these days, the FDA has their watchful eye on this booming industry.